 In March 2012, in Gurung v.
 Malhotra, 10 Civ.
 5086 (S.D.N.Y.
 Mar.
 16, 2012), the U.S. District Court for the Southern District of New York (Marrero, J.) awarded, to a 22-year-old domestic worker, damages of $1,458,335 against the maid’s former employers — an Indian diplomat and her husband.
-The diplomat and her husband, Neena and Jogesh Malhotra (“the Malhotras”), had brought the plaintiff, Shanti Gurung (“Ms. Gurung” or “the plaintiff”) from her native India to New York City, had made the plaintiff work for them as a maid 16 hours per day, seven days per week, for three years, and had refused to pay the plaintiff any wages, let alone any overtime compensation.
+The diplomat and her husband, Neena and Jogesh Malhotra (“the Malhotras”), had brought the plaintiff, Shanti Gurung (“Ms. Gurung” or “the plaintiff”) from her native India to Manhattan, NYC, had made the plaintiff work for them as a maid 16 hours per day, seven days per week, for three years, and had refused to pay the plaintiff any wages, let alone any overtime compensation.

 The Fair Labor Standards Act of 1938, as amended, 29 U.S.C. §§ 201-219 (the “FLSA”), and its corresponding regulations, 29 C.F.R. § 510 et seq., mandate that most employees in the U.S. be paid not less than the federal minimum wage of $7.25 per hour for all hours worked and overtime pay at one-and-one-half times their regular rate of pay for all hours worked in excess of 40 hours in a workweek.